pink-junkjard/hyperfiddle/README.md

 **Hyperfiddle** is a drop-in Datomic Console replacement, scriptable from the web browser in ClojureScript, for making sophisticated database applications.

-Hyperfiddle is built on top of the **Hypercrud** open source family, whose readme you are viewing.
+Hyperfiddle is built on top of the **Hypercrud** project, whose readme you are viewing.

 * Hypercrud Server - serves data from Datomic, securely and efficiently
 * Hypercrud Client - client/server data sync between javascript app and database